Harold Hamm Diabetes Center Grant Opportunities

 Application attachments will vary by proposal type.
 Please see grant specific instructions below for further information.

-Note: External Applicants will need to use their own institution’s offices for any grant processing, and comply with the March 17, 2023 HHDC grant application deadline above.
+External Applicants will need to use their own institution’s offices for any grant processing, and comply with the March 19, 2024 grant application deadline above.

-For 2023 and onward, the HHDC Grants Review Committee will review and award grants in consultation with two outside reviewers.
+The HHDC Grants Review Committee will review and award grants in consultation with two outside reviewers and one internal reviewer.
 Outside reviewers will be specifically selected for each application, for their relevant subject matter expertise.
-Applicants are encouraged to provide the names of two potential outside reviewers in their LOI.
-Final selection of the two outside reviewers will be made by the HHDC Grants Review Committee.
-Once appointed, the internal committee and two outside reviewers will evaluate the proposal to come to a funding decision.
+Applicants are required to provide the names of three potential outside reviewers in their LOI.
+The list should consist of people who are able to provide an unbiaised, objective assessment of the proposal; however, reviewers should not be current or former mentors, collaborators, or trainees of the PI or co-investigators.
+External reviewers should be at institutions outside of Oklahoma but within the United States.
+Final selection of the outside reviewers will be made by the HHDC Grants Review Committee.
+Once appointed, the internal committee and panel of outside reviewers will evaluate the proposal to come to a funding decision.

 All applications will follow the HHDC Application Form, Terms and Guidelines found here: